 Utena sees religion as contributing to the oppression of women, sometimes literally and always figuratively.
 The Christian church is directly shown to be patriarchal, and Buddhism is subtly implied to be an illusion that itself misleads people.

 I love the opposed parallels of the Buddha dying without rebirth and Jesus being resurrected (that is, reborn).
 In Utena they mean the same thing.
 As Anthy and Utena are opposed aspects of the same thing, Utena treats the opposed examples of religious transcendence as aspects of the same thing.
 In fact, they are aspects of Manichaeism, where the cosmos is made of opposed dark and light like Anthy and Utena.
 When Utena vanishes from the Academy, it is transcendence in (at least) three religions, Buddhism, Christianity, and Manichaeism.
+They are some of the victory symbols at the end of the series.

 A duel song gave me the clue to look into Buddhism.
 At first I had to research it from scratch.
 Since then, semi-anonymous Nick has given me a bunch of pointers to help get me up to speed on the basics.
 Thanks!